jsanvik/GPA-Calculator/README.md

 # GPA-Calculator
-Calculators for calculating final grades and GPA
+Calculators for calculating final grades and GPA.

+A simple test project for learning Python syntax